psolymos/pbapply/README.md

 #### 1. Suggests: pbapply

-Add pbapply to the Suggests field in the `DESCRIPTION`.
+Add pbapply to the `Suggests` field in the `DESCRIPTION`.

-Use a conditional statement in your code to fall back on a base function in case of pbapply not installed:
+Use a conditional statement in your code to fall back on a base function in case of pbapply is not installed:

 ```R
 out <- if (requireNamespace("pbapply", quietly = TRUE)) {